-Some students may be assigned to study hall during the regular school day.
-All rules and regulations regarding attendance, tardiness and student behavior apply to study hall.
-Card playing or gambling of any kind will not be permitted.
-Students assigned to study hall are expected to bring the books and materials necessary to spend the period working quietly.
-Students may use the resource centers, computer labs, and/or the library media department during their study hall period.
-Students must first report to study hall and may leave to these locations on passes.
-Failing to follow the sign-in procedures will result in Dean's consequences.
+Some students may choose to take study hall during the regular school day.
+All rules and regulations regarding attendance, tardiness and student behavior that apply to academic classes also apply to study hall.
+Students in study hall are expected to bring materials necessary to spend the period working quietly.